edchancdn/qa-reports/readme.md

 ### Exercise on using Extent as a reporting framework
+A simple implementation of using Extent as a reporting framework.
+In this version, each action is logged as a step in a test case.

 Run testing.xml to execute the test suite.

 Alternatively, each test case can be executed independently.